Motorola MOTOACTV In Depth Review

 In other words, using the internal accelerometer you can just jump on a treadmill without any additional accessories and get speed and distance.
 Note that you’ll want to calibrate beforehand for the most accurate paces.
 This only takes a few minutes though and is super easy.

 Or, even cooler is that if you’re in a rush you can actually do the calibration after your run.
 Yup, it asks you to enter in the final treadmill distance afterwards, allowing it to do all the math for you and adjust the calibration settings.
 This is a feature I’d love to see other watches do, with respect to footpod calibration.
-It should be noted that the Motoactv will also do this for a footpod as well.
+On the Motoactv, this portion only refers to the accellerometer piece.
 Really cool.

 For fun, here’s a quick tour around the user interface using the touch screen UI: